 They are requiring several protocols to be followed for tourists, such as submitting the results of a COVID-19 RT-PCR test within 120 hours of the day of travel.
 There is also a health declaration form for all arriving passengers to submit in advance (confirmation must be shown at immigration).

 Visitors are required to have travel health insurance.
 There are also several protocols that travellers are expected to follow, and it won’t be a holiday away from the social distancing that you may have hoped for initially.
 This graphic illustrates some of what you can expect, including face coverings, health screenings, and increased cleaning.

 For more information on travel requirements, check the St. Maarten Health Authorization website.

 Trinidad and Tobago

 Trinidad and Tobago issued a stay-at-home order in late March, and banned tourists.
-The country has gotten high marks for keeping COVID-19 cases to a minimum.
-In fact, it’s been ranked #1 in the world for meeting reopening requirements from Oxford University.
+The two islands began easing restrictions on 12 May, but so far that doesn’t include welcoming tourists.
+The country got high marks early on for keeping COVID-19 cases to a minimum, although cases rose in late summer and early fall.

 Prime Minister Dr Keith Rowley said in May that the borders will remain closed until the government is confident the virus is contained.